MariabsesR/projects_dco/README.md

-README for Project 2: Board Game Store Management System (LeiGames) Introduction
+README for Project: Board Game Store Management System (LeiGames) Introduction

 This project involves developing a system to support the management of a board game store.
 The system will manage the sale and rental of board games, as well as provide café services.
 This specific iteration focuses on essential functionalities related to member management, game inventory, and game rentals.